 Catching influenza can also increase the chances of getting infected with a pneumococcal disease; therefore, receiving the influenza vaccine can also decrease the risks of getting pneumococcal disease.
-In Hong Kong, PCV13 is included in the Hong Kong Childhood Immunisation Programme.
+PCV13 is included in the Hong Kong Childhood Immunisation Programme in Hong Kong.

 Individuals can also get pneumococcal disease more than once.
 As they are not protected from future infections, it is still recommended to receive the pneumococcal vaccines even after being infected with Streptococcus pneumoniae.

 Pneumococcal disease is a range of infections caused by Streptococcus pneumoniae.
 The symptoms vary from mild to severe, depending on the type of infection.
 Speak to your medical practitioner for advice on the disease and the vaccinations available.